 "What unites the three artists of the Accumulate exhibition is their shared fascination with failed project of collecting, preserving, conserving, and understanding that motivate both collectors and museum professionals who work with these historical collections.
 Each artist has a slightly different relationship to the questions that museums and collections evoke."

-Katy’s delicate objects reference the remarkable Salaman tool collection.
-Exploring the aesthetic and functional qualities of the tools, she creates small-scale copper and wire pieces that invite us to reconsider these artefacts.
+Katy’s delicate objects referenced the remarkable Salaman tool collection.
+Exploring the aesthetic and functional qualities of the tools, she created small-scale copper and wire pieces that invited us to reconsider these artefacts.

-Lyndall invites conversations between selected collection objects and her own exquisite handmade artworks.
-She examines St Albans’ industrial past, from Ballito’s ladies’ stockings, Ryder & Sons packet seeds to H. Rose & Sons’ handmade brushes.
+Lyndall invited conversations between selected collection objects and her own exquisite handmade artworks.
+She examined St Albans’ industrial past, from Ballito’s ladies’ stockings, Ryder & Sons packet seeds to H. Rose & Sons’ handmade brushes.
 Research led her to consider the origins of the museums’ collections; the first collectors, acquisitions and absent objects.

-Abi has been inspired by fragments of stained glass found in the museums’ collections and has created a range of reflective, highly-coloured pieces.
-She re-sizes selected shards to large proportions, using scale and transparent materials to celebrate their historic significance, detail and craftsmanship.
+Abi was inspired by fragments of stained glass found in the museums’ collections and created a range of reflective, highly-coloured pieces.
+She re-sized selected shards to large proportions, using scale and transparent materials to celebrate their historic significance, detail and craftsmanship.